icyflame/blog/_posts/2017-07-23-straw-dogs-trenchers-farm.md

 ## Minor differences

 - It's boiling water in the book and boiling oil in the movie
-- When George first hurts Cawsey and ties him to the window, he does it with an a lot of hesitation because he is conscious of him stepping over the line from anger to violence.
+- When George first hurts Cawsey and ties him to the window, he does it with a lot of hesitation because he is conscious of him stepping over the line from anger to violence.
 He says he despises it but realises the need for it and does it anyway.
 In the movie though, David uses a nail gun and nails